qw4990/index_advisor/README.md

 3. Index Advisor uses `Explain` to evaluate the value of these indexes (whether they can reduce some queries' plan costs) and make recommendations.

-In our evaluation, it can bring significant performance improvement on these workloads (see [evaluation](#evaluation)):
+In our experiments, it can bring significant performance improvement on these workloads (see [Evaluation](#evaluation)):

 ![evaluation_overview.png](doc/evaluation_overview.png)